Literacy

 Reading Culture

 The importance of reading for pleasure cannot be underestimated.
 Reading is a fundamental life skill.
 You can support your child at home by promoting a love of reading and embedding reading into your daily routines.
 Students who read more become more successful readers.
 This allows them to retain the vocabulary and background knowledge they need to improve their comprehension.
-Please support your child be reading with them or by encouraging them to read for at least 15 minutes every day.
+Please support your child be reading with them or by encouraging them to read for at least 30 minutes, every week, on the Sparx Reader programme.

 The Reading Curriculum